Krish44/MyDocs/Oracle/OracleConcepts.md

 Link: https://www.techdoubts.com/different-types-of-joins-in-oracle/
 ## Table - keys
 - **Primary key**
-- **Foreign key ** is a way to enforce referential integrity within your Oracle database.
+- **Foreign key** is a way to enforce referential integrity within your Oracle database.
 A foreign key means that values in one table must also appear in another table.
 - **Unique key**
 ## Indexes
 ## Views
 - Types of views
- - Simple view (Single table)
+ Simple view (Single table)
- - Complex view (Cobination of tables)
+ Complex view (Cobination of tables)
 ## Materialised view
  Materialized view is a database object that contains the results of a query.
  For example, it may be a local copy of data located remotely, or may be a subset of the rows and/or columns of a table or join result, or may be a summary using an aggregate function.
+ **Materialised view**
- **Materialised view - refresh rate - difference** **Execution of materialised view**
+ **Refresh rate - difference**
+ **Execution of materialised view**
 ## How to update a view
 ## Autosys (Tool)
 ## Bulk collect
 ## Collection
-A *Collection* is an ordered group of elements, all of the same type.
+A **Collection** is an ordered group of elements, all of the same type.
 Each element has a unique subscript, called an index, that determines its position in the collection
 ## Ref cursor
 ## cursor
 When a query is executed in oracle, a result set is produced and stored in the memory.
 Oracle allows the programmer to access this result set in the memory through cursors.